C5m7b4/algorithms-01/README.md

 ## branch 43

 There are three types of traversal, inOrderTraversal, preOrderTraversal, and postOrderTraversal.
 In this branch we are only going to implement and test the inOrderTraversal

+## branch 44
+Now we are going to see how preOrderTraversal outputs the trees inside of our tree